djeanne/codewars-by-jo/README.md

-# codewars-by-jo
+#My solutions to Codewars kata
-My solutions to Codewars kata
+Python and Go so far.